TheAustinator/cellforest/cellforest/README.md

   <tbody>
     <tr>
       <td><img src="../docs/_plots/umis_per_cell_hist_cluster.png" alt="umis_per_cell_hist_cluster" style="zoom:50%;" /><br/><code>_UMIS_PER_CELL_CELL_HIST_</code><br/><code>plot_umis_per_cell_hist()</code></td>
-      <td>Distributions of UMI counts per cell, stratified by cluster.</td>
+      <td>Distributions of UMI counts per cell, stratified by cluster.
-      <td>TODO-QC: FILL IN HERE Typical healthy range, looking at coverage, distribution of reads per cell.
-Stressed populations or potential dead or background noise.
-Unusual cells (proliferating cell types/doublets), transcripts that may have been oversampled.
 Used to draw threshold for total UMI count.</td>
+      <td>Compare to typical healthy range of UMI counts.
+Observe distribution of reads per cell, are there any unusual peaks?
+Unusual peaks towards the low end can be indicative of stressed populations, potential dead, or background noise.
+Peaks to the high end can indicate proliferating cell types, doublets, or that transcripts that may have been oversampled.</td>
       <td><pre lang="yaml">
 stratify: cluster
 plot_size: [800, 800]